 - Are transgender and GNC people protected from discrimination in housing?

-Read More ↕No. Unfortunately, there is currently no statewide law in Ohio that protects LGBT individuals from housing discrimination.
+Read More ↕No. Unfortunately, there is currently no statewide law in Ohio that protects LGBTQ individuals from housing discrimination.
 However, some cities have adopted their own non-discrimination ordinances.

 Did you know?

 Nearly 20% of transgender and GNC people have experienced discrimination while seeking a home, and many have even faced eviction.